Do I need to get a new passport if I move home?

 There is further information about changing your name on your passport for transgender and transsexual people here.

-Do I need to change my passport after getting married or entering a civil partnership?
+Do you need to change your passport after getting married or entering a civil partnership?

 You will need to get a new passport if you are changing your name after a marriage or civil partnership.
 This can be done before or after the ceremony.